svrashank/Mumbai_Weather_Analysis-Time-series-/README.md

 * Tavg of Monsoon shows a linear increase but the other two are inconclusive
 * There's a small increase in Tavg of winter but Tmax and Tmin did not show any major variation
 * The rolling plot clearly show a linear relation in average daily temperature of a year
-* A repitative pattern can be clearly seen in terms of the extremities in any time period.
+* A repititive pattern can be clearly seen in terms of the extremities in any time period.
 In most cases, the extreme temperatures (Tmax,Tmin) doesn't show any major change but the average temoperature of a day can be seen increasing linearly
 * From the year 1990 to 2022 Mumbai's average daily temperature rose by ***1.25 degree celsius***
 * The linear regression model forecasts an ***0.403 degree celsius*** increase in average daily temperature in five years time